War of Canudos: Fourth expedition and final destruction of Canudos

-The troops set off on June 16.
+The troops set off on 16 June.
 This time, the attackers were aided by the rampant hunger and malnutrition (and most of all thirst) among the inhabitants of Canudos, and the heavy losses they had suffered in the previous attacks.
-They were hindered by the fact that the rebels now possessed "some of the most advanced weapons of the time" (repeating rifles "like the Austrian Mannlicher and the Belgian Comblains"), abandoned by fleeing republican troops.
+On the other hand, the attackers were hindered by the fact that the rebels now possessed "some of the most advanced weapons of the time" (repeating rifles "like the Austrian Mannlicher and the Belgian Comblains"), abandoned by fleeing republican troops.

 Accounts of the expedition differ.
-Robert Levine writes that hundreds of men in the first battalion of 2,350 were trapped by the Canudenses and slaughtered.
+Robert Levine wrote that hundreds of men in the first battalion of 2,350 were trapped by the Canudenses and slaughtered.
 Fearing another failed expedition, the troops retreated to the town of Monte Santo.
 Walnice Nogueira Galvão and Levine agree there was a siege and starvation.

 A month later a second campaign began with over 8,000 soldiers who encircled and laid siege to Canudos.
-This starved the population of into submission.
+This starved the population into submission.